 Credits: 3Hours per weekLecture: 3 Lab:

 Develops skills in pre-hospital assessment and care for patients of all ages with a variety of medical conditions and traumatic injuries.
-Part 1 of 2-part National EMS Standards Curriculum course.
-Students must complete an eight (8) hour "shift" hospital field experience.
-Required prior to first class: documentation of cleared criminal background check, current immunizations, current American Heart Association BLS for the Healthcare Provider (CPR) certification.
-Prerequisites: Department approval, WR 065 or higher or placement into WR 121, MTH 020 or higher or placement into MTH 060.
+Part 2 of 2-part National EMS Standards Curriculum course.
+Students must complete an eight (8) hour "shift" EMS agency ride-a-long.
+Prerequisites: Department approval and EMT 151 (completed at COCC within one academic year).